Travel.State.Gov >

 Marawi City in Mindanao – Level 4: Do Not Travel

-Civilians are at risk of death or injury due to conflict between remnants of terrorist groups and Philippine security forces in Marawi.
+Civilians face risk of death or injury from ongoing clashes between terrorist group remnants and Philippine security forces in Marawi.

-The U.S. government has limited ability to provide emergency services to U.S. citizens in Mindanao as U.S. government employees must obtain special authorization to travel there.
+The U.S. government’s ability to provide emergency services to U.S. citizens in Marawi City is very limited.
+U.S. government employees under the U.S. Embassy’s (Chief of Mission) security responsibility are required to obtain special authorization to travel to Marawi City.

 Visit our website for Travel to High-Risk Areas.

-The U.S. government has limited ability to provide emergency services to U.S. citizens in Mindanao as U.S. government employees must obtain special authorization to travel there.
+The U.S. government has limited ability to provide emergency services to U.S. citizens in large parts of Mindanao.
+U.S. government employees under the U.S. Embassy’s (Chief of Mission) security responsibility are required to obtain special authorization to travel to areas outside of Davao City, Davao del Norte Province, Siargao Island, and the Dinagat Islands.

 Visit our website for Travel to High-Risk Areas.

-To bring an adopted child to the United States from Philippines, you must meet certain suitability and eligibility requirements.
+To bring an adopted child to the United States from the Philippines, you must meet certain suitability and eligibility requirements.
 USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.
+For more information, please see USCIS webpages on suitability determinations and USCIS policy guidance on adoptive parent suitability determinations.

 Additionally, a child must meet the definition of a Convention adoptee under U.S. immigration law in order to be eligible to immigrate to the United States with an IH-3 or IH-4 immigrant visa.